Upgrading a vacuum distillation tower (TIA)

 As a result, along with frequent downtime, the refinery needed to lower the furnace temperature, thus reducing the overall VDU efficiency, in order to counteract the release of sub-standard VGO.

-More precisely, the new system needed to be able to process 2.4 million t/y while maintaining the furnace outlet temperature at 418°C and 35 mmHg absolute pressure at the flash zone of the vacuum tower.
+More precisely, the new system needed to be able to process 2.4 million t/y while maintaining the furnace outlet temperature at 784.4°F (418°C) and 35 mmHg absolute pressure at the flash zone of the vacuum tower.
 Also, the contaminants in the vacuum gasoil should be kept below the allowable limits with respect to Conradson carbon residue (CCR), asphaltene, and metal content such as nickel and vanadium.

-Design of the feed inlet device
+Innovative design of feed inlet device

-The different arrangement of the inlet device required the 60-inch (1.5 m) feed nozzle and the transfer line to be modified.
+The different arrangement of the inlet device required the 60 in (1.5 m) feed nozzle and the transfer line to be modified.
 In particular, the first needed to be relocated while the latter needed to be rerouted and shortened in order to fit with the radial inlet.
-Sulzer performed a number of engineering simulations to determine the feasibility of the new arrangement in terms of stream and process operations, and the mechanical integrity of the transfer line and the vacuum tower.
+Sulzer Chemtech performed a number of engineering simulations to determine the feasibility of the new arrangement in terms of stream and process operations, and the mechanical integrity of the transfer line and the vacuum tower.

 To further strengthen the HVGO and wash beds, an enhanced support system was implemented at both sections.
 Also, after careful inspection, the mist eliminator at the top of the tower and bed #5 were replaced, as they showed signs of degradation.